kaiwood/pnut-butter/README.md

 ## Authentication

 For everything that requires an authenticated user, you will need an access token.
-You can create one in the setting of your account on pnut.io under "Develop" menu.
+You can create one in the setting of your account on pnut.io under the "Develop" menu.

 You can set it like this: